divios/idealista-notifier/README.md

 ## How It Works

 1. The script scrapes Idealista every 1-2 minutes (randomized)
+2. Uses **cloudscraper** to bypass Cloudflare's anti-bot protection
-2. It filters out unwanted areas, keywords, and floor types (configurable)
+3. It filters out unwanted areas, keywords, and floor types (configurable)
-3. When a new listing appears, it extracts all relevant details
+4. When a new listing appears, it extracts all relevant details
-4. Sends a formatted HTML notification to your Pushover app
+5. Sends a formatted HTML notification to your Pushover app
-5. Tracks seen listings to avoid duplicates (stores last 100 listings)
+6. Tracks seen listings to avoid duplicates (stores last 100 listings)

 ## Setup & Installation